JeremyLikness/serverless-url-shortener/README.md

 This project leverages [Azure Resource Management Templates](https://jlik.me/6c) to make it easy to provision with a single click.

+> **NOTE**: this represents an early version of development.
+The latest source code is available in the [jlik.me repository](https://github.com/JeremyLikness/jlik.me).

 ## Getting Started

 This section is walkthrough to deploy and test the application.
 Click on the link below to watch a video that demonstrates the following steps.